traitlab/harpia/README.md

 - **Configurable**: Set interval (every N waypoints) and altitude (up to 200m above DSM)

 ### 🚁 Takeoff Site Coordinates
-Optionally specify takeoff site coordinates (`--takeoff-site-coords` or in YAML config).
+Optionally specify takeoff coordinates (`--takeoff-coords` or in YAML config).
 The first waypoint will be automatically selected as the closest one to the provided coordinates, optimizing the initial flight path from the takeoff location.
 - **Purpose**: Start the mission from a defined first waypoint for improved route planning
-- **Configurable**: Provide coordinates as `[x, y]` (projected CRS) or `lon lat` (WGS84)
+- **Configurable**: Provide coordinates as `x y` (projected CRS) or `lon lat` (WGS84)

 ## 🔧 Setup